thomaxxl/safrs/docs/ExposeDB.md

 # Expose an Existing Database as a JSON API with Flask, SQLAlchemy and OpenApi

+Update: I've updated the code and moved things to [safrs/expose_existing](https://github.com/thomaxxl/safrs/expose_existing) , some links will no longer work.
+I will add updates to the readme there

 ## Introduction
 This document describes how to expose a database as a [JSON:API](http://jsonapi.org/) REST api.
 This approach can be used for most databases with SQLAlchemy support (such as mysql, postges, sqlite etc.)